MLSysOps/DataCI/example/data_centric_benchmark/Data-centric_Benchmark.md

 Since the text classification dataset v1 are built with the data augmentation pipeline `train_data_pipeline`, we will perform `data_augmentation` data-centric benchmark, with `text_classification` ML task.

+We will use `bert-base-cased` as the model name, and only train for 3 epochs with 10 steps per epoch for demo purpose.
 ```python
 from dataci.benchmark import Benchmark